kubeshop/testkube/docs/scripts-getting-results.md

 When there is a lot of test cases you want probably to get executions of particular test

-you can do this by passing script name as parameter to:
+you can do this by passing test name as parameter to:

 ```sh
 kubectl testkube tests executions api-incluster-test